 People are capable of having incorrect beliefs.
 And so a large groups of people.
 Throughout history as well as in modern day everyday life, there are numerous examples of beliefs, which are utterly wrong and yet far more widespread than scripting.
 Although most of us know this, we still occasionally fall into the pitfalls of making what is known as a ad populum fallacy, i.e. trying to justify our views by their popularity or failing to question them because of their popularity.

 No matter how comforting it is to know that others agree with your beliefs, the popularity of your beliefs doesn’t have any bearing on their validity.
 Arguing that scripting exists, because the majority believes in it, is just as ignorant as arguing that McDonald’s food is healthy because they sold over 99 billion meals.

 The majority of YouTubers can also be wrong

-Some scripting believers take their ad populum fallacy one step further and spice it up with the fact that a lot of the most popular YouTubers seem to support the idea as well:
+Some scripting believers take their ad populum fallacy one step further and spice it up with the fact that a lot of popular YouTubers seem to support the idea as well:

 “[T]he opinions of the best players (KSI, Bateson87,…and a million others) in the game, who all, almost unanimously agree the game is scripted, gives me a pretty good idea.”